History & Innkeepers

 inn at forest oaks history, early 20th century transformation

-Owners Chris Walker and Cliff DeVito purchased the Forest Oaks estate in 2011 and have been diligently working to restore the property since then.
-It was love at first site when the owners first walked into the Manor House, in-spite of the amount of work that would be needed to bring the property back to its original beauty, to transform it into a remarkable bed and breakfast in Shenandoah valley.
+Chris Walker and Cliff DeVito purchased the Forest Oaks estate in 2011 and lovingly restored the property.
+They brought it back to its original beauty and transformed it into a remarkable bed and breakfast in the Shenandoah valley.

-In addition to the restoration of the Manor House, The Vine Cottage has been completely restored and is now a vacation rental, and the estate’s Carriage House has been transformed into Forest Oaks Bakery.
+In addition to the restoration of the Manor House, The Vine Cottage was also completely restored and is now a vacation rental, and the estate’s Carriage House was transformed into the Forest Oaks Bakery .

 front entrance and flowers of the inn at forest oaks